|

 Rough Guides

-Many people on the message board highly recommend these guidebooks.
+Many people on our forums highly recommend these guidebooks.

 They are similar to the Cadogan guides, with good travel details and maps